 1989 – 1990

-Where appropriate, we encourage Trail users to explore the Aboriginal heritage around the Trail and find out more about the Dreaming stories associated with various landforms and features.
+Where appropriate, we encourage Trail users to explore the Aboriginal heritage around the Trail and find out more about the Dreaming stories associated with various land-forms and features.
+Many links provided below feature Aboriginal heritage.

 We ask all Trail users to be respectful of sacred sites and places of significance.